dadepo/rpki-mcp/README.md

 cargo run --release http://127.0.0.1:8323
 ```

+**Note:** While the endpoint is required at startup, some tools operate independently and do not require a relying party.

 ## Tools

 The server provides the following tools:

+### Relying Party Tools

+These tools require an RPKI relying party endpoint:

 - `status`: Returns the status of the RPKI relying party, including version, serial number, and update information.

 - `validity`: Validates a route announcement by checking if it is RPKI valid, invalid, or not found.
 Requires an ASN and IP prefix as parameters.
 Returns the validation result along with the complete set of Validated ROA Payloads (VRPs) that determined the outcome.

 - `roas`: Retrieves all Route Origin Authorizations (ROAs) for a given Autonomous System Number (ASN).
 Requires an ASN as a parameter.
 Returns a JSON object containing metadata and a list of ROAs associated with the specified ASN.

+### General RPKI Tools

+These tools operate independently and do not require a relying party:

+- `parse_roa_file`: Parses a local ROA (Route Origin Authorization) file from the filesystem and returns its decoded content as JSON.
+Requires a file path parameter.
+The file must be a valid ROA file that can be decoded.

 ## Configuration